nceccanti/nceccanti/README.md

 - 👀 I’m interested in learning more and expanding my knowledge with programming.
 - 🌱 I’m currently learning computer science theory, web development and software engineering at Montana State University.
 - 💞️ I’m looking to collaborate on student project
-- 📫 How to reach me ...
+- 📫 How to reach me: nicceccanti@gmail.com

 <!---
 nceccanti/nceccanti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.